jxy-s/herpaderping/README.md

 ## Behavior
 You'll see in the demo below, `CMD.exe` is used as the execution target.
 The first run overwrites the bytes on disk with a pattern.
-The second run `CMD.exe` is overwritten with `ProcessHacker.exe`, the tool fixes up the binary to look as close to `ProcessHacker.exe` as possible, even retaining the original signature.
+The second run overwrites `CMD.exe` with `ProcessHacker.exe`.
+The Herpaderping tool fixes up the binary to look as close to `ProcessHacker.exe` as possible, even retaining the original signature.
 Note the multiple executions of the same binary and how the process looks to the user compared to what is in the file on disk.